amatAf/amatAf.github.io/_posts/2025-05-04-a-list-of-things.md

 During my time on the internet, I have been saving random interesting things I find.
 It could range from funny to whimsical, and originate from platforms from discord to instagram.
 It could even just be a word I really like, or a phrase, or a quote.
 I’ll be listing these in increasing order of value to me.

-However, I must mention that it’s not like I don’t care that much about some of them.
-I’m ranking them as if I were reordering S-tier items in a tierlist.
+Regarding the quality of items on the list, I must mention that it’s not like I don’t care that much about the earlier ones.
+I’m ranking them as if I were ordering S to SSS items in a tierlist.

 And it’s pretty hard, man.